nesfit/fitcrack/README.md

 Open a **root** terminal, go to the directory with Fitcrack sources and proceed as follows.

 ### SELINUX
-The following tutorial assumes **SELINUX** is disabled.
+The following tutorial assumes **SELINUX** in permissive or disabled mode.
-If you wish to use SELINUX on Fitcrack server machine, you have to configure policies manually, or wait for an udpate of the tutorial.
+If you wish to use SELINUX endorcing mode on Fitcrack server machine, you have to configure policies to allow apache access to project directory and others.

 ### Install prerequisities